-The Akron Series in Poetry was founded to bring to the public writers who speak in original and compelling voices.
-Each year, The University of Akron Press offers the Akron Poetry Prize, a competition open to all poets writing in English.
+Each year, the University of Akron Press offers the Akron Poetry Prize, a competition open to all poets writing in English.
 The winning poet receives $1,500 and publication of their book as part of the Akron Series in Poetry.
 The final selection will be made by a nationally prominent poet.
-The final judge for 2015 is Carmen Giménez Smith.
 Other manuscripts may also be considered for publication in the series.
 We will accept submissions for the 2024 Akron Poetry Prize competition from April 15, 2024 through June 15, 2024.
 The final judge for 2024 is Matthew Olzmann.

 1. Manuscripts must be a total length of at least 48 pages and no longer than 90 pages.
 Individual poems may have appeared in chapbooks or literary magazines, but we are unable to consider collections that have been previously published as a full-length volume.
 Translations are not eligible.

-2. Manuscripts must include a cover page (with author's name, mailing address, phone number, email address, and manuscript title), a title page, and may include an acknowledgments page listing poems previously published in periodicals (if applicable).
-Please do not submit manuscripts that have the author's name on each page.
+2. Manuscripts must not include identifying information, but should have a title page, and may include an acknowledgments page listing poems previously published in periodicals (if applicable).
+Please do not submit manuscripts that have the author's name on each page, or any biographical information.
 Manuscripts will go to the judge without identifying information.
 Be sure that your Submittable account reflects your updated contact information, as we will use this information when contacting you.

 4. An entry fee of $25 is required for each manuscript submission, and will be collected through Submittable.